Trump Decries His Foundation's Closure, Overstating Its Giving

 In August, the Clintons vowed to drastically reduce the size of their foundation to avoid appearances of conflict.
 They denied any insinuation of pay-to-play and defended the work of the Clinton Foundation.

-At the time, RNC chairman Reince Preibus said in a statement, "If everything was above board while Hillary Clinton ran the State Department as the Clintons have said, then why change a thing?"
+At the time, RNC chairman Reince Priebus said in a statement, "If everything was above board while Hillary Clinton ran the State Department as the Clintons have said, then why change a thing?"

 But now it's Trump and his family who have come under fire for some of the same alleged behaviors.
 An AP investigation found that Trump's son Eric " has exaggerated the size of his foundation and the donations it receives.
 At the same time, the charity's payments for services or donations to other groups repeatedly went to one of Donald Trump's private golf clubs and to charities linked to the Trumps by corporate, family or philanthropic relationships."